-In 2015, collector and artist Jack White sold the copy for $300,000.
+In 2015, collector and artist Jack White bought the copy for $300,000.
 His own record label, Third Man Records, reproduced the vinyl as a limited edition store release.
 While it won’t get you as much as the original, it still may sell for a decent amount.

 Keep reading to see how exclusive cover art can make the difference between $20 and $25,000.